 If your children are attending school in-person, then the first thing that they should do when they get home is to hang up their jacket or sweater and put away their shoes.

-Too many times would I find my son’s shoes just laying in the middle of the living room to the point where I would lose it.
+Too many times I would find my son’s shoes just laying in the middle of the living room to the point where I would lose it.
 But did that really change anything?
 Nope.
 It’s kinda just in their nature as they are comfortable in their home.

 So, make it a habit for them to put their things where they go as soon as they step foot inside the house.

-For virtual and distance learners
+For homeschoolers or distance learners

 They should absolutely not be leaving a disaster behind even if they are working at their own homework station or desk.
 Remind them that just how they have to pick up after themselves at school, they need to do the same at home.